-This course covers primary approaches to treating adult clinical problems, with emphasis on treating adult Axis I disorders.
+This course covers primary approaches to treating adult psychological disorders.
 Interventions with strong empirical and theoretical support are emphasized; relationship factors are also addressed.
 Development of treatment interventions based on a wide range of conceptual models is highlighted.
-Prerequisite: PSY 1403, 1407, 1605
+Prerequisite: 1403, 1407, 1605